Tim Schneider: Commissioner from the 15th District of Cook County, Illinois

 Upon election he quickly established himself as a strong advocate for the taxpayers of Cook County.
 The Chicago Tribune called Schneider "a strong and absolutely unwavering voice for streamlining county government" and "an extraordinary member of a Board that could use many more like him."

 According to his constituency site, during his first term as commissioner, Schneider lead the fight to repeal President Todd Stroger's sales tax increase.
 Schneider authored legislation that reduced campaign contribution limits for companies doing business with Cook County in half.
 As Chairman of the Finance Subcommittee on Workers Compensation, Schneider championed legislation that combats workers compensation fraud by requiring injured employees to submit to recorded interviews detailing each workplace accident.

 In 2015, Schneider sponsored a resolution opposing a property tax increase to fill the 2016 budget gap.
 The resolution was prevented from coming to a vote by political maneuvering at the April 1, 2015 Cook County Board meeting.

-Schneider opposed the positions of County Board President Toni Preckwinkle and her floor leader, Chuy García, to a significantly greater extent than his colleagues on the board.
+Schneider opposed the positions of Toni Preckwinkle (the county board president) and Chuy García (who served as Preckwinkle's floor leader) to a significantly greater extent than his colleagues on the board.
 However, the county board tended to very few divided votes.